-5. Best Management Practices for Water Quality Protection
+1.5.
+Best Management Practices for Water Quality Protection

 The following list comes from the Urban Nutrient Management Handbook page 8-12 and details steps that can reduce the impact of nutrient management practices on water quality.
-A PDF of the complete handbook can be found online through ext.vt.edu or a printed copy can be obtained from DCR.
+A PDF of the complete handbook can be found online through ext.vt.edu, on the CD provided with the plan or a printed copy can be obtained from DCR.